jeanyves-b/TestScalingo/README.md

 ... }
 ```

-Get to get only some element
+Get to get only some element -- work in progress
 ```
 $ curl localhost:5000/getFiltered
 { ...